 A new zip line, said to be the longest and highest in the world, is due to open atop Jebel Jais, the highest mountain in the United Arab Emirates.

-The announcement by Ras Al Khaimah Tourism Development Authority (RAKTDA) doesn’t reveal the actual length of the zip line for now but the plan is that it will be longer than 28 football fields.
+Ras Al Khaimah Tourism Development Authority (RAKTDA) have announced that it will be longer than 28 football fields.

 The line, planned to be ready in the first week of December 2017, will be able to accommodate 250 people per day, and be powered by solar energy and locally sourced materials.